-A: Graphic stockholders as of the close of business on [ ● ], 2007, which is the record date for the special meeting, are entitled to vote at the special meeting.
-As of [ ● ], 2007, there were [ ● ] shares of Graphic common stock issued and outstanding and entitled to be voted at the special meeting.
+A: Graphic stockholders as of the close of business on December 7, 2007, which is the record date for the special meeting, are entitled to vote at the special meeting.
+As of the record date, there were

+[●] shares of Graphic common stock issued and outstanding and entitled to be voted at the special meeting.
 Each share of Graphic common stock outstanding on the record date will entitle its holder of record on such date to one vote on the transaction agreement and the transactions.